 Pamela’s pre-published manuscripts won attention in several national contests.
 CHANCES received first place honors in the historical category of the Four Seasons Awards in 2003, placed second in the 2003 Put Your Heart in a Book contest, and was a 2002 finalist in the Spring Into Romance contest, the Colorado Gold contest, and the Laurie.
 CHOICES was a 2001 Colorado Gold finalist entry.
 In 2006, CHANGES (original title CHALLENGES) placed third in the Heart of the West Writers Contest and was a Spring Into Romance finalist.

-CHANCES has received several honors since its release in early 2008. • Winner of 2009 HOLT Medallion for Best First Book • Recipient of 2009 WILLA Finalist Award for Historical Fiction • Named as One of the Top Ten Romance Books of 2008 by Booklist
+CHANCES received several honors upon its release in early 2008. • Winner of 2009 HOLT Medallion for Best First Book • Recipient of 2009 WILLA Finalist Award for Historical Fiction • Named as One of the Top Ten Romance Books of 2008 and Top 101 Romances of the Decade by Booklist

 I’ve loved both history and romance for as long as I can remember.
 Growing up in Minnesota, I spent cold winter days crafting complicated plots for Barbie dolls and reading Laura Ingalls Wilder books and imagining wonderful stories while playing in the hot summer sun.
 In junior high, I discovered Judy Blume and twice started my own “coming of age” manuscripts (I still have the spiral notebook with its 100 plus handwritten pages).
 When I discovered romance, I read all the sub-genres, from sweet Harlequins to gothics to bodice rippers.
 But my heart set itself on historical romance when I picked up LaVyrle Spencer’s The Fulfillment.